zakx-x/AI-vtuber-Tuzi-chan/README.md

-she can controller ur pc n other stuff voice models by ElevenLabs
+she can control ur pc n other stuff voice models by ElevenLabs